AssignPrimeIdentity/manifest/README.md

 # Gap and Turbulences

 Let's look again to the Δ1 tabulation above.
 Take a note that the last rows has a sum of 43 which covered by prime 71 up the last prime of 109.
-The bilateral sum 9 will then doble this 43 to 86 as the lexer while the prime 71 and 109 will act as the parser.
-This will happen on the Central of Metatron which having the prime 13.
+See what is happen on the Central of Metatron which having the prime 13.

 ```
 Scheme 13:9